grycap/mcc/README.md

 ## MCC and LXD
 MCC is currently very tightened to LXD, but it will be easy to implement some functions to integrate with e.g. Docker (see section 'Internals').

 You will require a recent version of LXC and LXD.
 In particular, LXC v2.0.8 shipped with Ubuntu 16.04 does not support the required ``lxc network`` command.
-You can upgrade to the latest version of LXC and LXD with the commands:
+You can upgrade to the latest version of LXC and LXD (in Ubuntu 16.04) with the commands:
 ```
-sudo add-apt-repository ppa:ubuntu-lxc/lxc-stable
-sudo add-apt-repository ppa:ubuntu-lxc/lxd-stable
-sudo apt-get update
+apt update
-sudo apt-get upgrade lxc lxd
+apt install -t xenial-backports lxd lxd-client
 ```

+If you are in other system than Ubuntu 16.04, please check the [LXD official repository](https://github.com/lxc/lxd/) to install a recent version of LXD.

 Anyway, it is advisable that you create a profile dedicated to _mcc_, in order to be able to manage the features of the containers.
 E.g. the _default_ profile contains a network device in _eth0_ and that will make that _mcc_ will not work.
 So it is recommended to create a profile named mcc: